exasol/power-apps-connector/doc/user_guide/user_guide.md

 ## Installing the connector as a custom connector within your organisation

-Currently you need to install the connector as a custom connector within your organisation using the following steps found [here](local_installation.md):
+Currently you need to install the connector as a custom connector within your organisation using the following steps found [here](local_installation.md).
-Certification of the connector in the power apps gallery is currently pending.
 ## Current issues with the connector

 "Connect via on-premises data gateway" is currently NOT supported.
 A separate connector and instructions will be delivered on a later date if there is demand for this.

-### Making a connection using the connector
+## Making a connection using the connector

 Under the "Dataverse" tab, select "Connections".